 The Treatments for strabismus and amblyopia are quite similar.
 While historically it was felt that nothing could be done about amblyopia after the age of seven, new research and clinical experience have shown that strabismus and amblyopia can be treated successfully at any age.
 The traditional treatment used to be surgery and patching the “good eye” full time.

-However, surgery creates nerve damage and scar tissue, and current research demonstrates that constant patching can damage cells in the eye.
-Newer treatment methods utilize minimal patching – 2 hours instead of all day, combined with appropriate activities that stimulate visual development and train the brain how to use both eye together.
+However, surgery creates nerve damage and scar tissue, and current research has found constant patching can damage cells in the eye.
+Newer treatment methods utilize minimal patching – 2 hours instead of all day, combined with appropriate activities that stimulate visual development and train the brain how to use both eyes together.